Your book, service, art, or product–should you choose to share it with the world–deserves its best shot at success. Don’t forget that.

 “Before you pitch or query an agent, know your work and know your brand.”

 Of course, you must have a really good story and execution–don’t think I’m suggesting otherwise–these are crucial to your work, unless pf course you’re already an overnight viral internet sensation.
 So if all you have bandwidth for is writing your book, then do that for now.
 But know that the time will come where you will need to set aside time to work on your brand as well.
 Ideally, before your book launches.
+This is especially true for those who go down the self publishing route as you will not have an established publisher backing you; while this route does grant you total creative freedom and control over your own work, it does mean that its success is also down to you.

 All writing being equal, the author who has a brand to support sales of their book(s) will win the bigger deal and get more support from their agent, publisher, and readers.